Site Overlay

 Perinatal Nurse Practitioners (PNPs) are advanced practice registered nurses who specialize in caring for women during pregnancy, childbirth, and the postpartum period, including both healthy and high-risk pregnancies.

-They provide advanced assessment, diagnostic, and treatment skills in various settings, such as hospitals and community health centers.
+They provide advanced assessment, diagnostic, and treatment skills across various settings, including hospitals and community health centers.

 Aspects